 COLLAPSED COUNTRIES (4): Czechoslovakia, East Germany, the Soviet Union, Yugoslavia.

-AREAS NOW INDEPENDENT COUNTRIES (4): Kosovo, Macedonia, Montenegro, Serbia.
+AREAS NOW INDEPENDENT COUNTRIES (4): Kosovo, Montenegro, North Macedonia, Serbia.

 NON-RECOGNISED COUNTRIES (2): Somaliland, Taiwan.

-SPECIAL AREAS/TERRITORIES (10): Ceuta, England, Kashmir, Hong Kong, Macau, Northern Ireland, Scotland, Svalbard, Wales, Tibet.
+SPECIAL AREAS/TERRITORIES (11): Ceuta, England, Kashmir, Hong Kong, Macau, Northern Ireland, Scotland, Svalbard, Wales, West Bank, Tibet.

 I started on the journey all alone